kmdlogic/kmd-logic-sms-client/README.md

 });
 ```

-After that in order to use it just inject `SmsClient` into constructor and use it like this:
+After that in order to use it just inject `ISmsClient` into constructor and use it like this:

 ```C#
 var subscriptionId = new Guid("your Logic subscription ID");